musksticks/QuaverAP-py/readme.md

 # This is just a proof of concept screen reader.
-(It most definately could be improved)
+(It most definitely could be improved)

 The game was ran in 1600x900 on a 1920x1080 monitor.
 Settings are all configured for 1600x900.